Aims and Description

 SwissNeoNet coordinates cross-sectional and longitudinal cohort studies that are performed by local researchers using SwissNeoNet’s prospectively collected data.
 These studies focus on mortality, morbidity and/or long-term outcome issues and the analysis of risk factors for development.
 The network disseminates its research in scientific articles in peer reviewed medical journals.

-SwissNeoNet supports the units logistically to ensure that each patient receives primary care (NICU bed availability) and follow-up assessments at 9 months, 2, 3 and 5-6 years of age (FU missing lists) to ensure early diagnosis and intervention.
+SwissNeoNet supports the units logistically to ensure that each patient receives primary care (NICU bed availability) and follow-up assessments at 9 to 12 months corrected, 18 to 24 months corrected, and at 5.5 to 6 years of age (FU missing lists) to ensure early diagnosis and intervention.

 With regards to its Follow-up program, the SwissNeoNet also supports training of new staff and coordinates the launch of new testing instruments between centers.